Configuring Dynamic Optimization and Power Optimization in VMM

 When Power Optimization is enabled on a host group, Dynamic Optimization and Power Optimization are performed in concert.
 Hosts that VMM has turned off to conserve energy can be turned on to balance load or to meet virtual machine requirements.

-For more information about configuring Dynamic Optimization levels and placement levels for a host group, see How to Configure Dynamic Optimization and Power Optimization.
+For more information about configuring Dynamic Optimization levels and placement levels for a host group, see How to Configure Dynamic Optimization and Power Optimization in VMM.

 To use Dynamic Optimization and Power Optimization, ensure that the following requirements are met: